 The following discussion of the predicted pedestrian wind conditions for the subject site is accompanied by Figures 3A-6B, illustrating wind conditions at grade level for the proposed and existing massing scenarios.
-Conditions are presented as continuous contours of wind comfort throughout the subject site and correspond to the comfort classes noted in Section 4.4.
-Wind conditions suitable for sitting are represented by the colour blue, standing by green, strolling by yellow, and walking by orange; uncomfortable conditions are represented by the colour magenta.
+Conditions are presented as continuous contours of wind comfort throughout the subject site and correspond to the comfort classes presented in Section 4.4.
+Conditions suitable for sitting are represented by the colour blue, standing by green, strolling by yellow, and walking by orange; uncomfortable conditions are represented by the colour magenta.

-Wind conditions at grade are also reported for the typical use period, which is defined as May to October, inclusive.
+Wind comfort conditions within the grade level are also reported for the typical use period, which is defined as May to October, inclusive.
 Figure 7 illustrates wind comfort conditions consistent with the comfort classes in Section 4.4.
 The details of these conditions are summarized in the following pages for each area of interest.